FAForever/faf-python-api/README.md

 # FAForever Python Web API
 This repository holds the web api (written in python) that is run on the server to provide required REST services to clients.
+It is adapted to [JSON API](http://jsonapi.org/).

 # Documentation